WolfieZero/WolfieZero.com/content/page/about.md

 title: 'About'
 slug: about
 date: 2020/10/22 21:09
+description: 'Find out more about me... but you probably have better things to do'
 ---

 Another software engineer that does JavaScript development... yes, indeed.
 But I'm more than that.